On copyright

 From a legal point of view, the form of organisation and areas of competence of an authors’ rights society may vary significantly.

-It is important to know that SSA obtains the legal authority to manage the rights of its members for specific categories of use of their works by means of the membership agreement.
+It is important to know that SSA obtains the legal authority to manage the rights of its members for specific categories of use of their works by means of the membership agreementContract by means of which authors become full members of SSA.
+Members entrust SSA with the management of the entirety of their works and all statutory rights..

 Neighbouring rights